ARMmbed/mbed-os-example-lorawan-fuota/fuota-server/README.md

     * DevAddr: `0x01FFFFFF`
     * NwkSKey: `BB75C362588F5D65FCC61C080B76DBA3`
     * AppSKey: `C3F6C39B6B6496C29629F7E7E9B0CD29`
 1. To establish a connection between this device and the gateway make sure to send at least one message from the Class C device to the network (can also be done in the simulator).
-If you're on L-TEK FF1705 or Multi-Tech xDot and EU868 you can do this by flashing [xdot-classc-mc-activation-eu868.bin](xdot-classc-mc-activation-eu868.bin) to your device, clicking **RESET** and pressing **BUTTON1**.
+If you're on an L-TEK FF1705, Multi-Tech xDot or DISCO-L475VG-IOT01A1 development board and the EU868 channel plan, you can do this by flashing one of the [class-c-activation](class-c-activation/) to your device, clicking **RESET** and pressing **BUTTON1**.
 Observe the 'Live LoRaWAN frame logs' to verify that the message appeared.
 1. In `loraserver.js`:
     * Set the IP address of your server under `LORASERVER_HOST`.
     * Add your device EUIs from step 2 to the `devices` array.